diondlewis/game/README.md

 Classic Arcade Game
 ===============================

-This game is inspired by the classic game Frogger and is a project for Udacity nanodegree program.
+This game is inspired by the classic game Frogger and is a project for the Udacity Front-End Web Development Nanodegree.

 ---

 ## About the game

-The objective of the game is to reach the water while dodging any the bugs.
-The bugs will vary in speed as the traverse across the screen.
+The objective of the game is to reach the water while dodging the bugs.
+The bugs will vary in speed as they traverse across the screen.
 If the player gets hit by a bug the game will reset.

 ## Running Instructions